JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 .
 After this script has terminated, you can now see that we have 15 meshes in the folder "../Meshes/" which are stored in the format with suffix ".msh".
 To get an idea of what these meshes look like, see the figure below.

-![Meshes of the unit sphere with a single hole located at the south pole](../Figures/Meshes_growing_radii.png) Now, we have generated the meshes using Gmsh, and next we need to convert these meshes into another format that can be read by FEniCS which we will used to run FEM simulations on these meshes.
+![Meshes of the unit sphere with a single hole located at the south pole](../Figures/Meshes_growing_radii.png) Now, we have generated the meshes using Gmsh, and next we need to convert these meshes into another format that can be read by FEniCS which we will use to run FEM simulations on these meshes.
 To this end, we exit the current conda environment by typing<br>

 *conda deactivate*<br>
 and next we will convert the format of these meshes.